 In 1998, Cambridge University Press published his book "Multiuser Detection.''
 His papers have received several awards: the 1992 IEEE Donald Fink Paper Award, the Information Theory Outstanding Paper Award in both 1998 and 2011, an IEEE Information Theory Golden Jubilee Paper Award, the 2000 Paper Award from the Japan Telecommunications Advancement Foundation, the EURASIP 2004-2007 Journal of Wireless Communications and Networking Best Paper Award, the 2002 Leonard G. Abraham Prize Award in the field of Communications Systems, the 2007 IEEE Joint Communications/Information Theory Paper Award, and the 2009 Stephen O. Rice Prize from the IEEE Communications Society.

 Sergio Verdú served as President of the IEEE Information Theory Society in 1997.
 He is currently Editor-in-Chief of Foundations and Trends in Communications and Information Theory.
-He has also served in various editorial capacities for the IEEE Transactions on Information Theory: Associate Editor (Shannon Theory, 1990-1993; Book Reviews, 2002-2006), Guest Editor of the Special Fiftieth Anniversary Commemorative Issue (published by IEEE Press as "Information Theory: Fifty years of discovery"), and currently a member of the Executive Editorial Board.
+He has also served in various editorial capacities for the IEEE Transactions on Information Theory: Associate Editor (Shannon Theory, 1990-1993; Book Reviews, 2002-2006), Guest Editor of the Special Fiftieth Anniversary Commemorative Issue (published by IEEE Press as "Information Theory: Fifty years of discovery"), and served as member of the Executive Editorial Board in 2010-2013.

-He has held visiting appointments at the Australian National University, the Technion-Israel Institute of Technology, and the University of Tokyo.
-In 1998 he was Visiting Professor at the Electrical Engineering and Computer Science Department of the University of California, Berkeley, and in 2002 he held the Hewlett-Packard Visiting Research Professorship at the Mathematical Sciences Research Institute, Berkeley.
+He has held visiting appointments at the Australian National University, the Technion-Israel Institute of Technology, the University of Tokyo, the University of California, Berkeley, the Mathematical Sciences Research Institute, Berkeley, Stanford University, and the Massachusetts Institute of Technology.
 He gave the 28th Shannon Lecture of the IEEE Information Theory Society in 2007, the Sixth Shannon Memorial Lecture at UCSD in 2008, the Inaugural Nyquist Distinguished Lecture at Yale in 2010, and the Tenth Viterbi Lecture at USC in 2012.